New York No-Fault FAQs by the No-Fault Attorneys at HURT-911®

 Taxi & Transportation to Doctors

-The minimum no-fault coverage required by New York State is $50,000 and is referred to as basic no-fault coverage.
+The minimum No-Fault coverage required by New York State is $50,000 and is referred to as basic no-fault coverage.

-If the no-fault insurance doctor allows you to have further treatment, you will be scheduled for another no-fault exam every 30 days until you have been denied further treatment.
+If the No-Fault insurance doctor allows you to have further treatment, you will be scheduled for another no-fault exam every 30 days until you have been denied further treatment.

-The no-fault insurance doctor can only deny you benefits in his/her field.
+The No-Fault insurance doctor can only deny you benefits in his/her field.
 For instance, a neurologist can only deny you treatment by a neurologist and cannot deny you treatment by an orthopedic surgeon.

-Your first no-fault exams will usually take place within 3-6 months after your accident.
+Your first No-Fault exams will usually take place within 3-6 months after your accident.

 Your examination is required to be held in the county in which you live.
-If you need to take a taxi, you must obtain a properly filled out receipt to be reimbursed.
+If you need to take a taxi, you must obtain a properly filled-out receipt to be reimbursed.
 You can also be reimbursed if you have to take the day off from work.